 Sometimes God's plan for one's life is not the same as that which might be planned by the individual involved; it's better.
 Yielding one's dreams and goals in life to something else is difficult, especially when the long-term benefits of the alternate plan are not readily apparent.
 Mary's and Joseph's decision to abandon their worthy dreams to be available to God and accept His plan for their life demonstrated their willingness not only to dream dreams, but also allow God to redirect their steps as they began working to fulfill those dreams.
 "A man's heart plans his way, but the LORD directs his steps" (Prov.
 16:9).
-This fundamental principle of planning needs to be a part of the decision-making and problem-solving process in every believer's life. is a special bar the special term of the second of the part of the in a hold to be an and dread, total gline barrely at it, scaled CHAPTER 3
+This fundamental principle of planning needs to be a part of the decisionmaking and problem-solving process in every believer's life.

-JOHN THE BAPTIST: CALLING A NATION BACK TO GOD

-Matthew 3:1-4:11; Mark 1:1-4:13; John 2:6-13
+JOHN THE BAPTIST: CALLING A NATION BACK TO GOD Matthew 3:1-4:11; Mark 1:1-4:13; John 2:6-13